borntofrappe/flutter-beginners-tutorial/README.md

 ### Locations

-In the third and final widget, `location.dart`, the idea is to show a list of locations and allow to change the time displayed in the homepage.
+In the third and final widget, `location.dart`, the idea is to show a list of locations to change the time displayed in the homepage.

 Define a list of world time instances for a few options.